Ada Milea: Life

-In 2005 she was one of the performers volunteering their time for FanFest which was a concert in support of Roșia Montană a community under threat from mining.
+In 2005 she was one of the performers volunteering their time for FanFest, a concert in support of Roșia Montană, a community under threat from mining.

-She wrote the music for the award winning film Elevator which was released in 2008.
+She wrote the music for the award-winning film Elevator, which was released in 2008.
 It was an independent film with two actors which was directed by George Dorobanțu and written by Gabriel Pintilei based on his own play.

-Milea & Alexander Balanescu published the CD The Island - featuring the Balanescu Quartet in 2011.
+Milea and Alexander Balanescu released the CD The Island, featuring the Balanescu Quartet, in 2011.

 In 2019 Milea headlined at London's 'Europalia Romania' festival.
-She was joined by the Balanescu Quartet to perform a work by Gellu Naum based on the story of Robinson Crusoe which had its 300th birthday.
+She was joined by the Balanescu Quartet to perform a work by Gellu Naum based on the story of Robinson Crusoe on the 300th anniversary of its publication.
 In 2022 she opened the 26th Arad International Classical Theater Festival with comedic puns.